Choosing Where Your Requests Go

-Sym makes it easy to route different flows to different channels.
+Sym makes it easy to route different requests to different channels.

 Overview